 children avoid negative effects, be honest and open with them.
 Communicate

 why the divorce is happening and remind them you love them.
 Encourage

 a caring, trusting relationship between you and your kids.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we understand how hard ending a marriage
+At Aruna P. Rodrigo, Family Law Attorney, we understand how hard ending a marriage

 can be.
 To protect